UCSD-SUMS/constitution/constitution.md

   * officers, staff members, meetings and elections,
   * officer and membership applications, and
   * membership statuses on Discord.
-* Serve on the Student Success Center's Student Council with the President.
 * Assume the President's responsibilities in the President's absence.
 * Check the SUMS email account daily.